SPAN-Enterprises/taxbandits-dotnet-sdk/README.md

 ### How to use?
 Below are the steps to integrate with TaxBandits API:
 1. Sign up for a new developer account in https://sandbox.taxbandits.com/User/Register
-2. Navigate to **Settings** from the left menu and choose **API Credentials**
+2. Navigate to **settings** from the left menu and choose **API Credentials**
 3. You can find your Client Id, Client Secret and User Token in the API Credentials page.
-4. Open appsettings.json and replace with your Client Id, Client Secret and User Token under appSettings tag.
+4. Open appsettings.json file and replace with your Client Id, Client Secret and User Token under appsettings tag.
 5. Play with the sample application provided for sandbox testing.
 ### Project Folder Structure
 * controllers: